I am pleased to present the Water Security Agency’s Plan for 2018-19.

 The 25 Year Saskatchewan Water Security Plan sets out the Government’s agenda to ensure water supplies will support economic growth, quality of life, and environmental well-being, now and into the future.
 Since this plan’s release in 2012, the Water Security Agency has made significant progress implementing it and will continue to focus on delivering on the goals established in the plan and providing exceptional service to citizens.

-Infrastructure renewal continues to be a major focus in 2017-18.
-The Water Security Agency will invest $14.6 million in several water management structures across the province to ensure dam safety, reliability and capacity to deliver water supplies supporting Saskatchewan’s growth.
-That investment includes an ongoing major project ($700,000 this year) to increase water conveyance from Lake Diefenbaker to Buffalo Pound Lake, a key water source for this area of Saskatchewan.
-By restoring and stabilizing the Upper Qu’Appelle Channel water transmission will increase by over 200 percent (from less than three cubic metres per second to more than ten).
+2018-19 investment also includes an ongoing major project ($754,000 this year) to increase water conveyance from Lake Diefenbaker to Buffalo Pound Lake, a key water source for this area of Saskatchewan.
+By continuing to restore and stabilize the Upper Qu’Appelle Channel its capacity to convey water will be maintained at a 200 per cent increase since the start of the project in 2015 (from less than three cubic metres per second to more than ten).
 Buffalo Pound Lake provides water for Moose Jaw, Regina, area industry, and supplements water to the lakes of the Qu’Appelle Valley.

-The federal government transferred ownership and maintenance of 20 dams to the Water Security Agency in 2016-17.
-The Water Security Agency is now responsible for 69 dams, including six major dams: Gardiner, Qu’Appelle River, Rafferty, Duncairn, Lafleche and Alameda Dams.
+The federal government transferred ownership of 20 dams to the Water Security Agency as of March 31, 2017, making WSA responsible for 69 dams, including nine major dams: Gardiner, Qu’Appelle River, Rafferty, Grant Devine, Duncairn, Lafleche, Eastend, Val Marie and West Val Marie Dams.
+This year WSA will invest $2.1M to upgrade hydrometric and other equipment at these transferred dams.

 2017-18 Water Security Agency Plan